ScrumTokyo/ConfEngine/config/final-accepted.md

 Please note that only one speaker ticket will be issued per session.
 If more than one person will be speaking, please purchase tickets for the second and subsequent speakers.

-The next ticket release date is Tuesday, November 1st at noon.
+The next ticket release date is November 1st at noon.

 Please send us your slides (presentation materials) by December 22nd.
 You can make some changes up to the last minute, although it will affect the quality of the interpretation.
 We will hold the interpreter's meeting on the day with you.
 You will receive a Google calendar invitation for a Zoom meeting for it.
 Even if you present in-person (on-site), please bring your laptop and headset.